-1. Attached garages shall be required for all single-family residences.

-- 2. The phases 1 & 2 aggregate open space/improved open space (IOS)/ amenities area shall remain accessible to the entire development in perpetuity. - 3.
-The amenity area shall not be reduced or removed.
-Modifications to the amenity area are permitted but must be submitted for review and approval by City staff.
+- 1. Attached garages shall be required for all single-family residences. - 2.
+The phases 1 & 2 aggregate open space/improved open space (IOS)/ amenities area shall remain accessible to the entire development in perpetuity. - 3.
+Any reductions to the amenity area or amenities provided must be reviewed and approved by the City of Ocala.